woodsidenetworks/worldskillsireland/README.md

 ---

 ## 🧭 Your Role
+You have been brought in to implement the approved changes from the last assessment.
+This will involve reviewing each item flagged by the previous contractor, applying the agreed fixes across relevant systems, and verifying that they have been implemented correctly.
+You will be expected to ensure that each change fully addresses the underlying risk and resolves the associated vulnerability.

-You have been brought in to implement the approved changes from the last assessment and conduct a deeper, end-to-end evaluation of Blackthorn Defense’s security posture.
-This engagement will require you to review network architecture, firewall configurations, identity and access controls, and system hardening across their datacentre, headquarters, and production facility.
-You will need to verify that all agreed fixes are applied correctly, test their effectiveness, and ensure they meet both operational needs and NIS2 compliance requirements.
-In addition, you are expected to identify and document any further weaknesses or misconfigurations that could be exploited by state-sponsored threat actors, providing the board with a clear, prioritised remediation plan for the next phase of security improvements.
+In addition to this, it is expected that you will conduct a fresh, end-to-end evaluation of Blackthorn Defense’s overall security posture.
+This deeper assessment will cover network architecture, firewall configurations, identity and access controls, and system hardening across the datacentre, headquarters, and production facility.
+You are expected to identify and document any new vulnerabilities, misconfigurations, or policy gaps — particularly those that could be exploited by state-sponsored threat actors — and provide the board with a clear, prioritised remediation plan for the next phase of security improvements.

 ---